-Dr. A. Mitra – MA, PhD, MFT (In-progress) Marriage and Family Therapy Intern
+Dr. A. Mitra – PhD, MA, MFT Psychotherapist – Marriage and Family

 CREDENTIALS: